laravel-enso/DataTable/README.md

   - `excelRowLimit` - the maximum number of exported entries, when using the export function.
 You may need to adjust this depending on your server's RAM and PHP settings.

-### Notes

-- You may clone and/or install the [Laravel Enso](https://github.com/laravel-enso/Enso) package where you'll find working examples for using the component
-- In the snippets folder you'll find a sublime snippet for quickly creating a stub table-structure class

 ### Publishes

 - `php artisan vendor:publish --tag=datatable-component` - the VueJS component file